 If you are planning on entering Indonesia’s cosmetics market, you should check whether the government of the product’s country of origin has an agreement with that of Indonesia to consider the former’s halal certification valid.

 Skin care products make up three-fourths of all cosmetics imported in Indonesia, according to Austrade.
-ASEAN e-commerce sellers have the opportunity to differentiate their skin care products by responding to the demand for cosmetics with organic and herbal formulations.
+ASEAN eCommerce sellers have the opportunity to differentiate their skin care products by responding to the demand for cosmetics with organic and herbal formulations31.

-Indonesia’s growth in spas has contributed to the large demand for cosmetics and toiletries, including aromatherapy supplies.
-E-commerce sellers can offer their products to spas through online B2B marketplaces.
+Indonesia’s growth in spas32 has contributed to the large demand for cosmetics and toiletries, including aromatherapy supplies. eCommerce sellers can offer their products to spas through online B2B marketplaces.

-But don’t ignore the ‘solopreneurs’, either—masseuses can be booked through platforms like Go-Jek (and its clones).
+But don’t ignore the ‘solopreneurs’, either—masseuses can be booked through platforms like Go-Jek (and its clones)33.
 People who request massage service at home may also have their own aromatherapy supplies.

 It’s also good to have help when entering new markets.
-Make sure you have a trustworthy logistics service provider and a good local seller-partner with in-depth knowledge and understanding of the country’s e-commerce and logistics trends, challenges, and opportunities to make the most of entering Indonesia’s e-commerce market.
+Make sure you have a trustworthy international logistics service provider and a good local seller-partner with in-depth knowledge and understanding of the country’s eCommerce logistics trends, challenges, and opportunities to make the most of entering Indonesia’s eCommerce market.

 “Hi Janio Team,